fluent/fluent-bit-docs/pipeline/inputs/windows-exporter-metrics.md

 ### we.service.include

-`we.service.include` is interpreted into where clause.
+When defined, the `we.service.include` is interpreted into a WHERE clause.
 If the multiple key-value pairs are specified, the values will be concatenated with `OR`.
 Also, the values contain `%` character, `LIKE` operator should be used in the transrated clause instead of `=` operator.
 When a user specify the parameter as follows: